Skip to main content

 Basic information about US sales tax nexus.

-Written by Seller Labs
+Written by Anna Verbichenko

-Updated over a week ago
+Updated over 6 months ago

 There is no specific shared definition of nexus across the US, but most of the time, states consider that a “physical presence” or “economic connection” creates nexus.